 Almost half of China’s demography resides in agrarian regions and nowadays, e-commerce has an important potential to boost economic activity in China’s poorer areas.

 These days, there are more than 70,000 Taobao Village marketers selling their products across China.
-This activity has created more than 280.000 job opportunities in rural China in 2014, in comparison with 60,000 jobs in 2013.
+This activity created more than 280.000 job opportunities in rural China in 2014, in comparison with 60,000 jobs in 2013.

 Nowadays, there are Taobao Villages in 10 different China provinces, especially in coastal provinces such as Zhejiang, Guangdong, Fujian, Hebei, and Jiangsu where there is more than 90 percent of the total number of Taobao Villages.
 However, this trend is expanding across China, and there are four Taobao Villages since last year in the Midwestern provinces of Sichuan, Henan, and Hubei.

 Alibaba Group said that would encourage rural entrepreneurs to extend their business across Taobao by providing financing, marketing support, and e-commerce training.

 In order to attract rural merchants, Alibaba group will offer financial solutions to those Taobao Village marketers while Taobao University will offer seminars in rural areas where people have the opportunity to learn how to sell online.
 In addition, Taobao will launch special promotions on products sold by Taobao Village merchants.